 Figure 7.
 Visualizations of FLORIS calculating velocity deficit turbine T6 in conditions of heterogeneous wind direction.
-The velocity deficit is calculated using the grid points in the fully rotated position (Fig. 7a), and then applied to the free-stream velocity defined at the grid points in their original non-rotated location (Fig. 7b).
+The velocity deficit is calculated using the grid points in the fully rotated position (a) and then applied to the free-stream velocity defined at the grid points in their original non-rotated location (b).